tideflow-io/tideflow-docs/docs/workflows-introduction.md

 title: Workflows
 ---

-A workflow is a process you want to automate.

-In Tideflow, this are a set of actions to accomplish your goal or produce a desired output.

-Workflows happen are are executed when certain thing happens.
-We call this: the trigger, and can be either an specific time in which something must happen, or an input something or someone has triggered.
+Workflows are sets of actions that happen upon a trigger.

+There are multitude of triggers.
+From an employee or a website visitor submiting an online form, a webservice url reached by some system, an specific date or a time interval...

 Tideflow allows you to create as many workflows as you want.
 As easy as drag and drop.